Photo: Anette Andersson

 In February the sun finally stays up a little longer and we have the chance to enjoy sparkling snow and fantastic skiing.
 Thanks to the returning daylight the opening hours in lifts and slopes are extended for the remaining part of the winter season and give us longer days on the mountain.
 But, if you do not feel like spending all your time in the slopes or cross-country skiing, there’s so much more to do in Åre.
 Here are ten of our best activity tips for February!

 There’s so much snow in Åre right now.
 And you should enjoy it, not just in the slopes.
-Make a snow cave, dig a bivouac, make snow angels, have Swedish fika in a snow pit or have a snowball fight (make sure to keep your distance) – the options are close to endless!
+Make a snow cave, dig a bivouac, make snow angels, have Swedish fika in a snow pit or have a snowball fight – the options are more than knee deep!
 Use your imagination or be inspired by Åre’s activity operators who offer ice sculpting, snow shoe hiking and more.
 Remember, we’re never too old to play.

 Celebrate Valentine’s Day ❤️

 While some may think this day is no more than a commercial stunt, we could all use this day as a nice opportunity to show the people we love some extra appreciation.
 Eat something nice, surprise that special someone with a day at the spa, or just cosy-up in the lift.
 Do you have a hard time imagining what to do?
 Check out our Valentine’s Day Guide here.

 See a waterfall – or two